 Each year, in the depths of winter, I desert London and It’s Your London’s tours and travel to Africa to volunteer on building projects, mostly to build schools although last year we were working on mud houses.
 I love to work on schools as they benefit a whole community and are helping the next generation.
 I recall the letter one Chief in Ghana wrote to us, movingly describing how the new school was the best building in the village so everyone would know and be able to see just how important education is to their people.

 Malawi is a very poor country whose people gave me a very warm welcome.
 From the building crew to fellow travellers on the buses and boats, I was helped and engaged in conversation and never made to feel the outsider I clearly was as on many occasions I was the only white non-Malawian around.
 It’s well worth putting on your list of African countries to visit.

 Here are a few photos to transport you from London over to this lovely country:

 Lake Malawi forms 20% of the country and is a constant source of beauty

-Glorious countryside around the school we were building
+The glorious countryside around the school we were building.

 The school is being finished without me as I had to come home but it was a wonderful experience and I hope to they will be sending me photos of these new rooms full of busy students, learning and enjoying themselves.